Synopsis

 The following queries are equivalent.
 They both group the output by

-input column with the first query using the ordinal
+the nationkey input column with the first query using the ordinal

 position of the output column and the second query using the input